fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/PERFECT-ONE-COMMAND-DEPLOY.md

 1. Check my current branch
 2. Confirm it's ready for production
 3. Push any uncommitted changes to GitHub
-4. Provide me with the exact GitHub Actions URL to trigger the workflow
+4. Use browser automation to navigate to GitHub Actions and trigger the workflow
-5. Monitor deployment progress once triggered
+5. Monitor deployment progress automatically
 6. Verify deployment is live

 **IMPORTANT:**
-- Do NOT ask me to do manual steps
+- Use browser automation tools to trigger the GitHub Actions workflow
-- Provide the exact URL and parameters I need
+- Do NOT ask me to click any links or do manual steps
-- Give me the direct link to trigger the workflow
+- Automate the entire process from start to finish
-- Make it as automated as possible
+- Only tell me the final result

 **Just do it!** 🚀
 ```